 |CfC Objective||Healthy Young Families |

 |Organisation||Institute for Physical Activity and Nutrition (IPAN), Deakin University|

 Staff at Local Government Areas implementing INFANT will have completed the online INFANT training.
-The training has been created for health professionals and staff interested in implementing INFANT in their community.
+The training has been created for early years practitioners interested in implementing INFANT in their community.

 |Evaluation and effectiveness|

 INFANT is based on more than 10 years of research undertaken by the Institute for Physical Activity and Nutrition (IPAN), Deakin University.
 In 2008, INFANT was delivered as a research trial to 540 families across eleven Victorian Local Government Areas.
 This randomised controlled trial showed that INFANT had positive effects on a range of parents’ and children’s health behaviours with sustained benefits at 5 years of age:

 INFANT was also shown to improve mothers’ knowledge and confidence in feeding their children as well as their own diet, with high levels of engagement with the program (68% attended most sessions).